jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I've rejigged my blog to restart my 100DaysofCode challenge.
 The last one was a dud, really.
 I didn't last a week and even then I think I missed a day.

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

+### **Day 94**: Tuesday February 5th 2019

+Life elsewhere has been getting in the way today but I did sneak in some work with Git today - a refresher on using branch merges effectively.
+Using that for Day 94.  :)

 ### **Day 93**: Monday February 4th 2019